 Once the Mochi demo has created streams to gather data on the demo's events, it uses views to generate relationships between the streams' data.
 For example, the following code combines phone login events with the phone numbers' location.

-CREATE OR REPLACE VIEW "PhoneLoginEventsWithLocation"
+CREATE OR REPLACE VIEW "WebLoginEventsWithLocation"

-DESCRIPTION 'Phone login events enriched by geo-lookup'
+DESCRIPTION 'Web login events enriched by GeoIP lookup'

 AS